magicwarms/assessment-at-logique/README.md

 ## API Documentation

-You can find the API documentation at `http://localhost:9000`
+You can find the API documentation at `http://localhost:9000` or on Postman `https://documenter.getpostman.com/view/1357220/2sAXxJiF2g`

 ## License